puzzle/openshift-workshop/src/05_exercise.md

-# Openshift Workshop
+# Openshift Workshop: Template Exercises

-<small>04.10.2018 - tran@puzzle.ch</small>
+<small>tran@puzzle.ch</small>

 <!-- .slide: class="master01" -->

 ---

-## Openshift Templates: Exercises

----

-## Exercise 1: List all templates
+## Exercise 1: List all templates provided by the openshift platform

 `oc get templates -n openshift`

 Those templates are the same as you can see on the web console.
-An Openshift Cluster-Admin can add new templates to the *openshift* Namespace.
+An Openshift Cluster-Admin can add new templates to the **openshift** namespace.

 ---